Jfri3ss/Swift-Code/README.md

      - See the responses generated each time you run the program and ask a question.
    - The Magic-8 ball code was made and ran in Codecademy!

-3. **Morse Decoder**: Uses Swift switch statement conditionals and the Swift random number function to generate responses randomly, like a Magic-8 Ball.
+3. **Morse Decoder**: This program uses loops to decode Morse Code into English and serves as an introduction to Libraries in Swift.
    - Features:
-     - Ask the Magic-8 Ball a question via string input in the code
+     - Input a code Morse code syntax with dots and dashes.
-     - See the responses generated each time you run the program and ask a question.
+     - Run the program to see if the decoded text is interpreted in English.
-   - The Magic-8 ball code was made and ran in Codecademy!
+   - The Morse Decoder code was made and ran in Codecademy!

 4. *The remaining projects are to be added soon!*